 City Manager - Mr. Trey Yelverton - with the City since January 1993.
 Prior to becoming City Manager, Mr. Yelverton was the Deputy City Manager for Neighborhood Services and Economic Development.
-Prior to this he was Director of the Neighborhood Services Department since 2000.
+Prior to this, he had been the Director of the Neighborhood Services Department since 2000.
 He received an undergraduate degree in political science - public administration from the University of Texas at Arlington, and a M.P.A. from University of North Texas.